 Central Criminal Court, Dublin

-Several witnesses today (FRIDAY) gave evidence in the trial of Zoltan Almasi, a Serbian-born man living in Naas who is accused of murdering Joseph 'Jo Jo' Dunne in the Kildare town in May 2014.
+Michael ‘Mikey’ McDonagh was giving evidence today in the trial of Zoltan Almasi, who is accused of murdering Joseph ‘Jojo’ Dunne in Kildare seven years ago.

 Mr Almasi (49) of Harbour View, Naas, has pleaded not guilty at the Central Criminal Court to the murder of Mr Dunne but guilty to his manslaughter on the night of May 16, 2014, at Harbour View, Naas.

 The trial of Mr Almasi opened last Wednesday, May 26.
 The jury was told that there have already been two trials in the case.

 On Monday, the jury were shown CCTV street footage of Mr Almasi raising his arm as he chased Mr Dunne before they both are obscured by trees at Harbour View.
 The accused can be seen on CCTV returning with what appears to be a bat but Mr Dunne does not reappear.